abhinavnautiyalDS/Smart-Job-Recommendation-System-using-LangChain-Gemini/README.md

 The app will use LangChain, Google’s Gemini LLM, and Retrieval-Augmented Generation (RAG) techniques to:

 - Understand the user’s skills, experience, and preferences from either a PDF resume or manual input.
-- Retrieve relevant job postings from Google Jobs or LinkedIn Jobs using SerpAPI.
+- Retrieve relevant job postings from Google Jobs or LinkedIn Jobs using Google Custom Search API .
 - Match and rank jobs based on skill relevance.
 - Provide short, personalized explanations for each recommendation.